 top of page

-Does seeing this make you uncomfortable?
+Does reading that make you uncomfortable?
+Good.

 We worked extensively on creative development for this project, aiming to break away from traditional pharma advertising with a modern message and visual style that resonated with today’s audience.
 While the final direction reverted to a more conventional approach, our favorite campaign remains here in my portfolio—a testament to the creative innovation we aimed to bring to this space.